lammps/lammps/doc/src/read_data.rst

 """""""""""""""""""""""""""""""""""

 These are the recognized header keywords.
 Header lines can come in any order.
+Each keyword takes a single value unless noted in this list.
 The value(s) are read from the beginning of the line.
 Thus the keyword *atoms* should be in a line like "1000 atoms"; the keyword *ylo yhi* should be in a line like "-10.0 10.0 ylo yhi"; the keyword *xy xz yz* should be in a line like "0.0 5.0 6.0 xy xz yz".

-All these settings have a default value of 0, except the lo/hi box size defaults are -0.5 and 0.5.
-A line need only appear if the value is different than the default.
+All these settings have a default value of 0, except for the simulation box size settings; their defaults are explained below.
+A keyword line need only appear if its value is different than the default.

 * *atoms* = # of atoms in system
 * *bonds* = # of bonds in system